Longleaf

 That's the tree on 3!

-The 7th is really a hidden gem.
-It's gorgeous and about 160 to the center with a really difficult green - it's got it all.
+The 7th is a hidden gem.
+It's gorgeous and 160 to the center with a really difficult green - it's got it all.

 My impressions are based on playing from the Gold tee boxes.
 The Black and the Green tee boxes pose different challenges or benefits described as well.
 The rankings of the toughest to easiest holes are just my opinions - yours will be far different, as will your favorite courses and most difficult and attractive holes.
 I welcome your opinions or thoughts on any of this - click to leave a comment.